Morris Area Tourism Board

 The Tourism Board is made up of 7 members.
 They meet at 8:30am on the first Tuesday of the month in the City Hall Conference Room.
 The members are:

-Kim Gullickson is the Council Ex-Officio for 2024
+Jeff Miller is the Council Ex-Officio for 2025